Biography

 Dr. C.T.
 Aravindakumar

-Professor, School of Environmental Sciences;
+Senior Professor, School of Environmental Sciences;

 Hon.
 Director, Inter University Instrumentation Centre (A Govt of Kerala Initiative)